it-beard/exa-server/README.md

 npm run build
 ```

-4. Configure your Exa API key in the MCP settings file:
+4. Configure your Exa API key in the MCP settings file (tested with Cline):
 ```json
 {
   "mcpServers": {